Managing bodies and contacts in FixMyStreet

 specify their own send method and details.

-If a contact is no longer valid, you can delete it.
-Find it on the body’s admin page, click to edit it, and check deleted.
+If a contact is no longer valid, you can delete it or mark it as inactive.
+Find it on the body’s admin page, click to edit it, and select inactive or deleted.

 It’s unusual to need to delete a body, but it sometimes happens — for example, if a body ceases to exist because it has merged with an existing one.
 If this happens, remember that you may also need to create a new body, or change the admin boundary of an existing one.